 1. Sling TV

-Sling TV is cool because you don’t need rental equipment and you won’t pay installation fees.
+In addition, Sling TV is great because you don’t need rental equipment and you won’t pay installation fees.
 You can stream shows from your TV, tablet phone or computer.

 It currently costs $30 for the first month, and $40 thereafter.
 They offer 30+ channels.
 The package includes ESPN1, 2 and 3, HGTV and one of my personal favorites: the Food Network.

 Blue offers different channels than the Orange package.
 Some inclusions are Fox Sports and NBC sports network, Bravo, AMC, the Cartoon Network and the History Channel.
 However, some channels are the same.